 Best tours in Amboseli National Park to see the elephants

-Multiple tours are offering wildlife experiences, including to see elephants.
+Multiple tours offer wildlife experiences, including to see elephants.
 Here are the most reliable ones (Rated on Google Maps and Trip Advisor)

 Seeing Elephants: Fun Facts

-Here are some funky facts which you can notice when you observe elephants.
+Here are some funky facts that you can notice when you observe elephants.

 African elephants have a lifespan of anywhere up to 70 years in the wild.
 Asian elephants have a shorter lifespan of around 48 years.